yevshev/svm/sbpf/doc/bytecode.md

 - For all instructions the source register must be `r0` ≤ src ≤ `r10`
 - For all instructions (except for memory writes) the destination register must be `r0` ≤ dst ≤ `r9`
 - For all instructions the opcode must be valid
-- Memory write instructions can use `r10` as destination register

 ### until v1
-- No instruction can use `r11` as destination register
+- Only memory write instruction can use `r10` as destination register

 ### from v1
-- `add64 reg, imm` can use `r11` as destination register
+- `add64 reg, imm` can also use `r10` as destination register

 ### until v2
 - Opcodes from the product / quotient / remainder instruction class are forbiden